Today I start my brand new 53rd year of life.

 My 52nd year packed in travel, friendship and wander galore with trips to

-- Ireland, the African Bush, Costa Rica, Portugal, Colorado, Mauritius, Scotland, London, San Diego, and Christmas with myself back in my most sacred place – the bush.
+- Ireland, the African Bush, Costa Rica, Portugal, Colorado, Mauritius, Scotland, London, San Diego, and Christmas with myself back in my most sacred place – the wild African bush.

 My 52nd year taught me about

 - Being Kind.
 Kind is not the same as nice.
-Kindness stands for freedom and honesty.
+Kindness stands for freedom and truth.
+Kindness is being impeccably honesty.
 Kindness stands for the greatest good of all.
 Kindness often isn’t the easy choice but it is the most generative.
 Kindness isn’t obsequious, kindness doesn’t collapse in and cause us to betray our hearts to keep the peace or not rock the boat.
 When in doubt, be kind.

 - Making Amends and how bad I was with this.
 (I’m a work in progress).
 Like financial skills, we aren’t taught how to properly make amends for our mess-ups with ourselves and others.
 Making amends goes way past “saying we are sorry” and I’m excited to expand on this in my year to come and build this muscle, as there is so much freedom in it when we can own what is ours to own.